 Loose materials also help haulers and recycling staff see items in the bin right away to pull out any non-recyclables as soon as possible.

-For items that need to be bagged, like unique commercial loads or shredded paper, we just ask you to use clear bags so we can see inside before opening it.
+For items that need to be bagged, like shredded paper, we ask you to use clear bags so we can quickly identify what’s inside and pull it out.

 RECYCLE LOOSE IN THE BIN – DO NOT BAG: